LimeChain/gosemble-research/docs/2-go-to-wasm.md

 * root: contains the command line interface for the tinygo command and all its subcommands
 * builder: orchestrates the build
-* loader: loads and typechecks the code, and produces an AST
+* loader: loads and type-checks the code, and produces an AST
 * compiler: the compiler itself, makes little attempt at optimizing code
 * interp: tries to run package initializers at compile time as far as possible
 * transform: implements various optimizations necessary to produce working and efficient code